 You can visit many of these wineries independently to taste some of their best reds and whites.
 Some will offer free samples if you agree to buy a bottle or two after tasting.
 With Paarl and Franschhoek both within an hour’s drive, you could spend a whole day tasting your way through the Winelands — if you don’t want to drive yourself, we can arrange for you to travel with a private driver.

 Alternatively, you can tour some of the nearby wineries with local guide and wine expert Pietman Retief.
 Having grown up in the area, Pietman knows many of the wine producers personally and can tailor the tour to best suit your interests, even throwing in local art or history.

 Between September and April is an excellent time to visit Stellenbosch, as this is when many vintages of wine are released.
 The weather is also warm and dry at this time of year.

-This sample itinerary will give you an idea of what is possible when you travel in Stellenbosch, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Stellenbosch, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Stellenbosch

 - Franschhoek 16 miles away